Chances (Backstreet Boys song)

 "Chances" is a song by American boy band Backstreet Boys.
 It was released on November 9, 2018, as the second single from DNA, their ninth studio album (eighth in the United States).
 The song was written by Shawn Mendes, Fiona Bevan, Casey Smith, Geoff Warburton, Scott Harris, and producers Ryan Tedder and Zach Skelton.
 "Chances" peaked at number nine on the Billboard Dance Club Songs chart, and number 19 on the Adult Top 40.
-An accompanying music video was directed by McLean and René Elizondo Jr., and depicts two dancers performing inside Union Station.
+McLean directed an accompanying music video and René Elizondo Jr. and depicted two dancers performing inside Union Station.

 Background and composition

 AJ McLean first met Ryan Tedder in 2003, where they worked together on the Backstreet Boys' 2009 studio album This Is Us and the former musician's debut studio album Have It All (2010).
 After several years, McLean suggested Tedder to send several of his written songs to the Backstreet Boys.
-One of the songs included "Chances", which the band immediately gravitated towards.
+One of the songs included "Chances," which the band immediately gravitated towards.
 It was written by Shawn Mendes, Fiona Bevan, Casey Smith, Geoff Warburton, Scott Harris, and producers Tedder, and Zach Skelton.
 The song and accompanying music video were simultaneously released on November 9, 2018, which followed the announcement of the DNA World Tour.

 "Chances" is a pop song.
 Fist-pumping synthesizers are consistently used as the Backstreet Boys ponder over the chorus, "What are the chances that we'd end up dancing?
 Like 2 in a million, like once in a life".
 In an interview with Billboard in 2018, McLean explained that "Chances" is similar to their previous 2018 single, "Don't Go Breaking My Heart", but acknowledged that it also felt distinct.
 He described the lyrics as "more of that realistic love story about chance, to find that person in the most precarious of scenarios".
 However, Backstreet Boys member Brian Littrell stated that "both songs are completely different" in a 2019 interview with Entertainment Weekly.